andregranberg/mcp-movies/client/README.md

 ## Overview

 This project uses the Qwen CLI with an MCP server to provide movie information tools.
-The MCP server runs on a Raspberry Pi 24/7, while this repository contains only the client configuration needed to connect to that server.
+The MCP server can run either locally for development or on a Raspberry Pi for production.

 ## Repository Structure